n8t8n/my-cloudflare-bash/readme.md

 2. 🔧 Configure your .env file with the required Cloudflare credentials
 3. 🚇 Run cfmanager.sh to create and manage tunnels (automatically handles DNS)
 4. 🌐 Use cfdns.sh separately if you need manual DNS management
-5. 🖥️ Access the web interface for file management and AI assistance
+5. 🖥️ Access the web interface (GUI) for file management and AI assistance

 ## 📱 Moto E5 Play Setup Guide